-f.)
-Platform Pedals

-(i) Platform pedals are allowed, provided a quick-release mechanism is fitted to ensure the release of the feet in case of a fall.

-g.)
-Illegal Equipment

-- (i) Illegal equipment includes, but is not limited to: - (a) Headphone(s) or headset(s); - (b) Glass containers; - (c) Mobile phone(s) or any other electronic listening communication device. - (d) Bike or parts of the bike not complying with these rules. - (e) Uniform not complying with the CISM Uniform Rules.
+- f.)
+Platform Pedals - (i) Platform pedals are allowed, provided a quick-release mechanism is fitted to ensure the release of the feet in case of a fall. - g.)
+Illegal Equipment - (i) Illegal equipment includes, but is not limited to: - (a) Headphone(s) or headset(s); - (b) Glass containers; - (c) Mobile phone(s) or any other electronic listening communication device. - (d) Bike or parts of the bike not complying with these rules. - (e) Uniform not complying with the CISM Uniform Rules. - h.)
+Relay team members may use the same bike.